What does France’s latest political crisis mean for Macron and the country?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-French Prime Minister Michel Barnier faces a no-confidence vote that is set to leave France at risk of entering 2025 without a government or a budget.
+French Prime Minister Michel Barnier has lost a no-confidence vote that is set to leave France at risk of entering 2025 without a government or a budget.

-If the vote passes, Mr Barnier, who has been in the job for less than three months, will have to tender his resignation and that of his government to President Emmanuel Macron, who ushered in the crisis by calling a snap election in June.
+Mr Barnier, who has been in the job for less than three months, must now tender his resignation and that of his government to President Emmanuel Macron, who ushered in the crisis by calling a snap election in June.
 Not since 1962 has a French government been brought down by a vote of no confidence.

-But he left-wing coalition New Popular Front, and the far-right National Rally (RN), typically at odds, are uniting against Mr Barnier, which – barring mass abstentions – will mean enough votes to bring the government down.
+The left-wing coalition New Popular Front, and the far-right National Rally (RN) - usually at odds - united against Mr Barnier, amassing enough votes to bring the government down.

-Here are some scenarios for what the next few weeks may bring if that happens:
+Here are some scenarios for what the next few weeks may bring:

 Macron caves into the demands from the far right over the budget